agera-edc/DataSpaceConnector/docs/codequality/README.md

 - Use additional CodeQL query packs / write additional custom CodeQL queries
 - Use additional tools like PMD/Spotbugs with a very reduced set of rules complementing the existing CodeQL queries
+- Evaluate using [LGTM](https://lgtm.com/) as an alternative to the CodeQL Github action with extended features (PR comments, support for suppression annotations in code)